So, what is Kale? and why is Kale Healthy?

 As far as storing fresh kale I find it best to strip the kale and tear it a bit into bite-sized pieces and clean it right away.
 I use a large salad spinner and then keep it in the salad spinner until needed.
 The salad spinner keeps the water away from the leaves and I find that it stays fresher longer.
 Plus, if you want to ‘freshen it up a bit’ you can re-rinse and spin it.
 Check out how I wash all my produce with my 6S’s of produce care.

 Kale is so versatile and I like to cook with it in many different ways.
-The first thing I’ll consider is whether I have a Kale lover on my hands in which case one of my Kale Salads like my Kale salad (the Zesty Italian) would be a perfect side or even a main.
+The first thing I’ll consider is whether I have a Kale lover on my hands in which case one of my Kale Salads like my Lemon Kale Salad would be a perfect side or even a main.
 I might also do my Sauteed Kale with Onion and Carrots which is great for the winter months and is a real crowd pleaser.
 Or am I dealing with a Kale newbie or even a Kale hater?
 (Yeah you know who you are).
 Then I’ll try to sneak in some kale in a soup like my Kale Chicken Chili.
 If you’re craving more Kale info or recipes leave a comment below, or write me.

 Share some Good